Swagger API Documentation

 export default userPrismaQueryOptions;

-The generated OpenAPI schema will show User responses with exactly these fields, ensuring documentation matches actual API behavior.
+The generated OpenAPI schema will show User responses with exactly these fields.

 arkos.init({